A member who meets all of the following requirements:

 Aflac Incorporated, which is designated as CPF’s Medical Board.

 This is the contribution amount that your participating employer is required to pay CPF on your behalf.
-As of 2018, the contribution amount is equal to 9% of your Earnings.
+The contribution amount is currently equal to 9% of your Earnings.

 The Episcopal Church.